Detection of IGF‑II R in Human Blood Monocytes by Flow Cytometry.

 Human peripheral blood monocytes were stained with Goat Anti-Human IGF‑II R Fluorescein‑conjugated Antigen Affinity-purified Polyclonal Antibody (Catalog # FAB2447F, filled histogram) or isotype control antibody (Catalog # IC108F, open histogram).
 View our protocol for Staining Membrane-associated Proteins.

 The type 2 Insulin-like Growth Factor Receptor (IGF-II R; also known as cation-independent mannose-6 phosphate receptor/CI-MPR) is a 300 kDa member of the P-type lectin family of molecules.
 P-type lectins generate functional eukaryotic lysosomes by binding and sorting lysosomal enzymes expressing phosphorylated mannose residues (M6P) (1-3).
 IGF-II R is a type I transmembrane glycoprotein that contains a 2,264 amino acid (aa) extracellular region, a 23 aa transmembrane segment and a 124 aa cytoplasmic tail (4, 5).
 The extracellular region consists of 15 contiguous “binding” repeats of about 150 aa each.
 The odd-numbered repeats interact with “ligands” while the even-numbered repeats likely generate a nondisulfide homodimer in the membrane (1).
 Repeat #11 binds IGF‑II, while repeats 3 and 9 bind mannose-6 phosphate; repeat #13 contains a fibronectin type II motif and assists in IGF-II binding (1, 2).
 In the extracellular region of IGF‑II R expressed by R&D Systems (600 amino acids), human IGF-II R is 85% identical to both mouse and bovine IGF-II R. This expressed region includes binding repeats #11, 12, and 13.
 In addition to IGF-II, CI-MPR/IGF-II R binds non-M6P containing ligands such as retinoic acid, urokinase-type plasminogen-activator receptor and plasminogen, plus M6P-containing molecules such as lysosomal enzymes, TGF-beta 1 precursor, proliferin, LIF, CD26, herpes simplex glycoprotein D, and granzymes A and B (2, 6).
 IGF-II R regulates many diverse biological functions that range from intracellular trafficking to the internalization of extracellular factors and modulation of cellular responses.
 It delivers newly synthesized M6P-tagged lysosomal enzymes from the trans-golgi network to endosomes, and facilitates the clearance of extracellular lysosomal and matrix degrading enzymes by internalization into clathrin-coated vesicles and delivery into endosomes.
 With respect to IGF-II biology, it would appear that IGF-II R is principally a regulator of local IGF-II levels, targeting IGF-II for destruction in lysosomes (2).
 However, some evidence suggests the receptor will signal via G-proteins, an effect that has yet to be conclusively shown (6).

 R&D Systems personnel manually curate a database that contains references using R&D Systems products.
-The data collected includes not only links to publications in PubMed, but also provides information about sample types, species, and experimental conditions.